469 C DeVos

 Perhamus, L. (December, 2010).
 “But your body would rather have this…” Conceptualizing health through kinesthetic experience.
 The International Journal of Qualitative Studies in Education 23 (7), pp. 843-866.

-Lisa M. Perhamus is the Padnos/Sarosik Endowed Professor of Civil Discourse at Grand Valley State University and an Assistant Professor in the Foundations of Education Program in the university’s College of Education.
-Perhamus received her Ph.D. in Education with a concentration in Curriculum Studies from the University of Rochester, her Master’s degree in Sociology with a concentration in Urban Education from The New School for Social Research, and her Bachelor of Arts degree from William Smith College.
+Lisa M. Perhamus is an Assistant Professor in the Foundations of Education Program at Grand Valley State University's College of Education.
+Perhamus received her Ph.D. in Education with concentrations in Curriculum Theory and Foundations of Education from the University of Rochester, her Master’s degree in Sociology with a concentration in Urban Education from The New School for Social Research, and her Bachelor of Arts degree from William Smith College.
 Her qualitative research asks questions about the human experiences of oppression across multiple contexts.
 She is particularly interested in how young children, their families and community members create emotional and material conditions of resiliency.
 Her teaching interests include anti-oppression education; the sociology of urban education; kinesthetic experiences of schooling; issues of race, class, gender and sexuality in education; and the role of civil discourse in community capacity-building.
 In her recent work, Dr. Perhamus has focused on the relationship between life narratives in the classroom, civil discourse and community-based public dialogues.
-Dr. Perhamus is a recipient of GVSU’s Early Career Scholars Grant and serves as a reviewer for a number of refereed scholarly journals and national conferences in the field of Educational Research.
-She is a member of the American Educational Research Association, the American Educational Studies Association and the American Sociological Association.
+Dr. Perhamus was selected as GVSU's Inaugural Padnos/Sarosik Endowed Professor of Civil Discourse; was a recipient of GVSU's Early Career Scholars Grant; and is a Fellow for the James and Grace Lee Boggs Center for Nurturing Community Leadership.
+She serves as a reviewer for a number of refereed scholarly journals and national conferences in the field of Educational Research and is a member of the American Educational Research Association, the American Educational Studies Association and the American Sociological Association.